jade-codes/AzureTRE/docs/tre-templates/workspace-services/aks.md

 This AKS workspace service supports various user resources that can be deployed to the cluster:

-- **Platform Resources**: Predefined workload configurations for DevSecOps, AI/ML, and Knowledge Graph scenarios
+- **Workload Resources**: Predefined workload configurations for DevSecOps, AI/ML, and Knowledge Graph scenarios

-See the [AKS Platform Workloads documentation](../user-resources/platform-workloads.md) for more details.
+See the [AKS Workloads documentation](../user-resources/workloads.md) for more details.

 ## Architecture